 - 6 pm on Wednesday evenings on the Lawn

-NYC is always buzzing with energy, and as the weather gets warmer the city’s streets get crowded with those looking to spend the warm summer months outdoors!
+NYC is always buzzing with energy, and as the weather gets warmer, the city streets get crowded — in a good way — thanks to awesome fairs!
 As you probably know, NYC street fairs take over tons of blocks across all five boroughs during this time, and we’re sharing with you a complete list of all the city’s fairs!
 Find them here.

 Forget about sleeping on the floor and going to the bathroom outside, regular camping is so last year!
 That’s right, now it’s all about glamping.
 Enjoy a luxurious stay on NYC’s island oasis with incredible amenities under the sky.
 Camp under the stars tonight!